 Carangids (Black Pomfret)

-Jacks, scads, trevallies, queenfishes, runners, amberjacks, pilotfishes, pampanos and etc. are the members of the Carangidae family.
-The family members are made up of many highly variable body shape fish species.
+The black pomfret belongs to the Carangidae family, a diverse group of fish species with highly variable body shapes.
+Common members of this family include jacks, scads, trevallies, queenfish, runners, amberjacks, pilotfish, and pompano.
 The carangids are distinguished from all other similar families in having the first 2 anal fin spines detached from rest of fin.
 These spines are sometimes partially or completely embedded in large adults of several genera, especially Seriola, Alectis, and Caranx and can only be found by dissection.
 Most species have spiny scutes along lateral line.

 The carangids are marine fishes found in the Atlantic, Indian and Pacific oceans.
 Their habitats and behaviour are highly variable.
 Most of them are schooling species.
 Most species are fast swimming predators that hunt at or near the surface, mostly in oceanic waters, and often far offshore.
 Some root in sand for invertebrates and fishes.